hery/forgetlyrics/README.md

 Ever get tired of those lyrics websites full of ads?
 We all do, which is why I wrote this small script that fetches lyrics in your terminal.
+Why ForgetLyrics?
+Because I can never remember these freaking lyrics, and with this app, I can now forget them for good and just read them.
+(Assuming there is a terminal within reach)

 # Installation